BranoSundancer/AdiFix/README.md

 ## Config

-Create a file named with your callsign, for example `AB1CDE` with following content:
+Create a config file named with your callsign, for example `AB1CDE` with following content:
 ```bash
 # QRZ username and password
 QRZ_USER=AB1CDE